 DescriptionTennis is, as the name implies, Nintendo's version of the sport.
 One player vs computer or two players will compete in tennis in a more or less standard suite of rules (scoring, sets etc.).

 Players are controlled by the movement buttons, but while button A indicates a low hit, button B indicates a high one.
 You have the choice of four levels of computer AI, or two player via Game Boy link cable.
+The usual assortment of shots are available, including forehand and backhand, lobs and volleys when up close to the net.

 - "Tennis-e" -- e-Reader title